Catch me if you can

 This post describes the basic process of building an attack box on a Pi.
 The goal here is to introduce the concept and rationale for building a minimal-resource attack box - not to deep dive into each command.
+Have you seen our Part 2, where we take this box for a test drive?

 If you’ve worked with me long enough, you’ve probably seen me whip out a Raspberry Pi and start coding.
 For years, I’ve started every serious project on a Pi with 1GB RAM before shifting the code to a laptop for continued development.